-Leader Comfort and heal all those who suffer in body, mind, or spirit, especially those on our prayer list, Sina, Alvaro, Rudy, Allen, Mary Anne, Noelle and the Lennox family, Diamond, Joseph, Kathy, Lara, Leone, Pedro, Maximilian, Nancy, Kristen, Becky, Peter, Laura, Nick, Wanda, Donna, Donald, Laurie, and Marie.
+- People Hear our prayer. - Leader Comfort and heal all those who suffer in body, mind, or spirit, especially those on our prayer list; the Roxbourough and Saul High School communities, Cris, Matias, Hellen, Victor & Anne, Madeline, the Lewis family, Yueh-Hua, Sina, Alvaro, Rudy, Allen, Mary Anne, Martha, Diamond, Joseph, Kathy, Lara, Leone, Pedro, Maximilian, Christopher, Nancy, Kristen, Gail & John, and Becky.
 Give them courage and hope in their troubles, and bring them the joy of your salvation.
+Lord, in your mercy